I love it.. on the right mid drift of course.

 I think that they look cute with high waisted pants.

 There is a few cropped sweaters by french connection this winter that I LOVED and they were so cute with my 7 for all mankind ginger jeans

 i agree with the above poster. you have to have a long torso and a very flat tummy to pull this off. and of course with long torso you should have long legs as well…

-i think it looks fine on the right people, but it not a style i prefer.posted about 5 years ago
+i think it looks fine on the right people, but it not a style i prefer.posted over 5 years ago

 i have a very short torso, but i’m going for it! i’m actually buying one tomorrow. (well, im going to buy a cheap baggy tee with big sleeves from f21 and cut it up.)

 if you don’t want to show skin, wear it over a tank. starrgirl inspired me: http://www.chictopia.com/photo/show/22846-t-shirt-forever-21-top-aa-colin-stuartposted over 5 years ago

 you MUST HAVE abs of steel (or at least a toned tummy)… otherwise don’t even go there!
 I won’t be going there, ‘cause unfortunately for me – I don’t have either!posted over 5 years ago

 i like them personally haha

 i find that alot of singlets and shirts these days are being cut just a little higher, i like it haha